Kelvin-Shilisia/Kelvin-Shilisia/README.md

 ---

 ## 🏆 Career Highlights & Achievements
 - 🎓 Completed Mathematics and Economics with  IT from.Maseno University.
-- 📌 Led the **Data Science & Analytics Team (Zetech Mangu Campus)**, organizing weekly learning sessions and collaborative projects
 - 📊 Completed **MySQL, Feature Engineering, and Advanced Data Analysis** courses, applying them to hands-on projects
 - 💡 Built **real-world projects** including AI apps, dashboards, and automation tools
 - 🧑‍🏫 Served as a **mentor & guest speaker** in schools, inspiring students about technology, academics, and career growth